moose56/select-buttons/README.md

 The [GOV.UK elements](http://govuk-elements.herokuapp.com/) guide is available under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
 All source taken from that site is marked with this license.

-The rest of the source code in this repository is available under the MIT license - see license.txt.
+The rest of the source code in this repository is available under the MIT license - see license.md.